 The North West Planning Advisory Committee (NWPAC) considered the proposal and all feedback was submitted to them at their regular meeting on March 3, 2021.
 View the draft minutes from that meeting.

-Following the public information meeting, the proposal will be reviewed in detail by staff, who will prepare a recommendation report.
+Following feedback from the public and the NWPAC the proposal will be reviewed in detail by staff, who will prepare a recommendation report.
 The staff report will be considered by North West Community Council, who will make a recommendation to Regional Council for a decision.
 Before any consideration to approve this matter, Regional Council must hold a public hearing.
 A public hearing provides an additional opportunity for public comment.
 Public hearings are a formal process and the procedures for the meetings are found in Administrative Order One.

 Documents Submitted for Evaluation